BIBSYSDEV/track-changes-to-aws-terms-and-conditions/atlassian/privacy-policy.md

 On July 10, 2023, the European Commission’s adequacy decision for the EU-U.S.
 Data Privacy Framework (EU-U.S. DPF) entered into force.

-Atlassian, Inc. and its U.S. subsidiaries (Atlassian Network Service, Inc., Dogwood Labs, Inc., AgileCraft LLC, Loom, Inc., Opsgenie, Inc., and Trello, Inc.) adhere to the Data Privacy Framework Principles regarding the collection, use, and retention of personal data that is transferred from the European Union and Switzerland to the U.S.
+Atlassian, Inc. and its U.S. subsidiaries (Atlassian Network Service, Inc., Dogwood Labs, Inc., AgileCraft LLC, Halp, Inc., Loom, Inc., Opsgenie, Inc., and Trello, Inc.) adhere to the Data Privacy Framework Principles regarding the collection, use, and retention of personal data that is transferred from the European Union and Switzerland to the U.S.

-Atlassian, Inc. has self-certified its commitment to comply with the EU-U.S.
-DPF Principles and relies on the European Commission’s adequacy decision for the EU-U.S. DPF to receive personal data transfers from the European Union/European Economic Area.

-Atlassian, Inc. has self-certified its commitment to comply with the UK Extension to the EU-U.S. DPF, and relies on the UK Extension to the EU-U.S.
-DPF to receive personal data transfers from the United Kingdom (and Gibraltar).

-To view Atlassian’s certifications, please visit [this page](http://www.dataprivacyframework.gov/) and search for ”Atlassian” and “Loom”.
+Atlassian complies with the EU-U.S. Data Privacy Framework (EU-U.S. DPF), the UK Extension to the EU-U.S. DPF and the Swiss-U.S. Data Privacy Framework (Swiss-U.S. DPF) as set forth by the U.S. Department of Commerce.
+Atlassian has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework Principles (EU-U.S. DPF Principles) with regard to the processing of personal data received from the European Union and the United Kingdom in reliance on the EU-U.S. DPF and the UK Extension to the EU-U.S. DPF.
+Atlassian has certified to the U.S. Department of Commerce that it adheres to the Swiss-U.S. Data Privacy Framework Principles (Swiss-U.S. DPF Principles) with regard to the processing of personal data received from Switzerland in reliance on the Swiss-U.S. DPF.
+If there is any conflict between the terms in this privacy policy and the EU-U.S. DPF Principles and/or the Swiss-U.S. DPF Principles, the DPF Principles shall govern.
+To learn more about the Data Privacy Framework Program, please visit the Data Privacy Framework Program website [here](https://www.dataprivacyframework.gov/).
+To view Atlassian’s certifications, search for “Atlassian” in the Data Privacy Framework List.

 As required under the principles, when we receive information under the Data Privacy Framework and then transfer it to a third-party service provider